-(See paragraph 120 for the standard forms for these options.)
+(See paragraph 129 for the standard forms for these options.)

-25 If the specified period option is chosen, the period should generally not be longer than 6 months.
+If the specified period option is chosen, the period should generally not be longer than 6 months.
 A longer period should be explained in the Explanatory Memorandum.
+This includes where for reasons explained at paragraphs 40 to 47, any automatic commencement will occur on the first day of the first calendar month to start after the end of that 6-month period.

-If the specified date option is chosen, there is no restriction on how long commencement may be deferred.
+27 If the specified date option is chosen, there is no restriction on how long commencement may be deferred.
 However, any substantial deferrals should be explained in the Explanatory Memorandum, and it may in fact be sensible to explain the significance of the specified date whenever this option is used.

-27 Note that if the "repeal" option is chosen, there is no limit on the time from Royal Assent to commencement, as long as the Proclamation is made before the end of the specified period or before the specified date.
+28 Note that if the "repeal" option is chosen, there is no limit on the time from Royal Assent to commencement, as long as the Proclamation is made before the end of the specified period or before the specified date.

-28 Clauses providing for commencement by Proclamation, but without the restrictions mentioned above, should be used only in unusual circumstances, where the commencement depends on an event whose timing is uncertain and generally not within the Government's control (e.g. enactment of complementary State legislation).
+29 Clauses providing for commencement by Proclamation, but without the restrictions mentioned above, should be used only in unusual circumstances, where the commencement depends on an event whose timing is uncertain and generally not within the Government's control (e.g. enactment of complementary State legislation).
 Commencement provisions of this kind should be explained in the Explanatory Memorandum.